The whole is greater than the sum of its parts.

 Jessica Erin of stuckonsweets.com provides this introduction to her site: "I am the recipe developer, photographer, and writer behind this here blog!
 You will find a little of everything, including healthy meals, comfort food, and my favorite - sweets.
 So stay awhile...I hope you're hungry!"

 Her apricot/goat cheese crostini has it all—tangy goat cheese, sweet brightly-colored apricots, and the crunch of salty green pistachios.

-3 cups assorted sliced mushrooms sauteed in olive oil
+- 2nd Layer: 3 cups assorted sliced mushrooms sautéed in olive oil

 © 2017 Linda Lum